 - Acupuncture works to balance and heal the body through the Meridian system.
-The practice comes from traditional chinese medicine and exercises the concept that energy flows through the body through these specific pathways.
+The practice comes from traditional Chinese medicine and exercises the concept that energy flows through the body through these specific pathways.

 - My first visit was a great experience and very relaxing.
 My doctor and I talked briefly about why I was there, which was by recommendation for muscle tension in my upper back and forehead.

 - The treatment was 3 facial needles (2 in my ear, 1 placed at the third eye), plus 4 others (1 in each arm and leg) that were connected to an electrical current.
 Doc explained this is a “cure-all” modern acupuncture technique that simulates the main meridian system which travels through all major areas of the body.
 I could feel the energy flowing and each needle had a small, constant buzzing vibration.
-Twenty-five minutes later the session was over and I was on with my day. of while I layed relaxed for about 25 minutes.
+Twenty-five minutes later the session was over and I was on with my day.

 - The second visit is where the benefits seemed to “kick-in”.
 The area with the worst tension was in between my eyes, or the third eye area.
 We repeated the same treatment as the first time, plus two additional needles in my hands and I relaxed to music for another 25-30 minutes.
 I was much more relaxed during this visit and at one point I couldn’t feel the electricity vibrating at all.
-After this visit my tension really seemed to dissolve and actually, as I write this I realize it has been about a three weeks since my last visit which is what doc recommended… a visit every 3-4 weeks or as needed, especially in the beginning.
+After this visit my tension really seemed to dissolve and actually, as I write this I realize it has been about three weeks since my last visit which is what doc recommended… a visit every 3-4 weeks or as needed, especially in the beginning.